3 Perfect Days of Winter Fishing

 Lower Owens River

 The Owens River flows south from the outlet of Crowley Lake through the Owens River Gorge and to the Pleasant Valley Reservoir.
-The Lower Owens from Pleasant Valley Dam downstream to the footbridge at the lower end of Pleasant Valley Campground is catch and release only with artificial lures and barbless hooks only from October 1 through December 31.
-From January 1 through September 30 this section has daily bag and possession limit: 2.
+The Lower Owens River below Crowley Lake is open year round.
+From Pleasant Valley Dam downstream to the footbridge at lower end of Pleasant Valley Campground is open the last Saturday in April through November 15.
+Catch limit is 2 trout.
+From November 16 through the last Friday in April only artificial lures with barbless hooks may be used.

 You’ll find a longer window of fishing because of the warmer temperatures and sun exposure.
-When the hatch slows down and the fish stop feeding, head to the Burger Barn in Bishop to feed yourself.
-Locally sourced ingredients make some of the best burgers you’ll ever taste.
+When the hatch slows down and the fish stop feeding, head back into town and catch a Golden Trout on draught at Mammoth Brewing Company to celebrate a great day in the Sierra.